Jormund/automultidraw/README.md

 Balanced example (notice how the fields alternates between directions):
 ![Balanced polygons](https://cdn.rawgit.com/Jormund/automultidraw/master/img/balanced-polygons.png)

-The plugin finds the different spines based on distance.
+The plugin finds the different sets based on distance.
 The 2 biggest distances between consecutive bookmarks are assumed to be the limits.
-If it doesn't work for you, you can define manually the 3 spines: put the bookmarks in 3 folders (or 2 folders and let the remaining portals in the default one)
+If it doesn't work for you, you can define manually the 3 sets: put the bookmarks in 3 folders (or 2 folders and let the remaining portals in the default one)
 Folders that will have the same result:
 ![2 folders](https://cdn.rawgit.com/Jormund/automultidraw/master/img/2folders.png) ![3 folders](https://cdn.rawgit.com/Jormund/automultidraw/master/img/3folders.png)